 \subsection{EgoExo-8K}

-To address the lack of large-scale paired data for cross-view video generation, we carefully curate the \textit{EgoExo-8K} dataset, a diverse collection of synchronized egocentric-exocentric triplets for perspective transformation and view-consistent generation.
-Each triplet sample is organized as $\langle \mathcal{V}^{\text{ego}}, \mathcal{V}^{\text{exo}}, \mathcal{I}^{\text{ref}} \rangle$, where $\mathcal{V}^{\text{ego}}$ and $\mathcal{V}^{\text{exo}}$ denote the egocentric and exocentric videos, respectively, while $\mathcal{I}^{\text{ref}}$ is a reference frame.
-In total, EgoExo-8K contains approximately 4,000 triplets derived from both synthetic and real-world scenarios, where each video is divided into 300-frame clips to ensure consistent length and facilitate large-scale training.
-Partial visualizations are presented in Figure\,\ref{fig:datasets}.
-More results and analysis are provided in the \textit{Appendix}.
+High-quality egocentric-exocentric data is a key prerequisite for models to learn cross-view correspondences.
+Although prior works~\cite{EgoExo4D,H2O,TACO} have introduced paired egocentric–exocentric datasets, these datasets are collected from static viewpoints in confined scenarios, involving limited camera dynamics.
+Such static setups contradict our core vision: modeling a \textit{``WorldWander''} paradigm, where a character freely wanders and navigate across dynamic environments and the viewpoint can seamlessly switch between egocentric and exocentric perspectives.
+To bridge this gap, we curate the \textit{EgoExo-8K} dataset (see \cref{fig:datasets}), a dynamic and scene-rich collection of synchronized egocentric-exocentric triplets for perspective transformation during open-world wandering.
+Each triplet sample is organized as $\langle \mathcal{V}^{\text{ego}}, \mathcal{V}^{\text{exo}}, \mathcal{I}^{\text{ref}} \rangle$, where $\mathcal{V}^{\text{ego}}$ and $\mathcal{V}^{\text{exo}}$ denote the egocentric and exocentric videos, while $\mathcal{I}^{\text{ref}}$ is the corresponding reference image.
+In summary, EgoExo-8K contains approximately 4,000 triplets derived from both synthetic and real-world scenarios.
+More samples and analyses can be found in the \textbf{Appendix}.

-\textbf{Synthetic Scenarios.} The synthetic subset is recorded within the GTA-5 environment, which offers a photorealistic and fully controllable virtual world.
-In detail, we construct over 400 paired video sequences along with their corresponding reference images.
-Each video lasts more than one minute and covers a wide variety of indoor and outdoor scenes.
-These triplet samples involve free-roaming navigation, environment exploration, and human–object interaction such as manipulation and task execution.
+\textbf{Synthetic Scenarios.} The synthetic subset is recorded within the GTA-5 environment, offering a photorealistic and controllable virtual world.
+In detail, we adopt a two-player collection protocol: one player controls the selected character and wanders across scenes from an egocentric perspective, while the other captures the exocentric perspective via \emph{spectator mode}.
+Both recordings are strictly synchronized to ensure temporal consistency, with the selected character saved as the reference image.
+In total, we construct 400+ paired video sequences along with their corresponding reference images, where each video lasts more than one minute.
+These samples are subsequently filtered and segmented into 5-second clips (300 frames), yielding exactly 4,000 triplet samples.
+These triplet samples cover diverse indoor and outdoor scenes, featuring navigation, camera tracking, and dynamic interactions such as manipulation and task execution.